Internships for Political Science Majors | Department of Political Science | The University of Vermont(title)

-Political Science majors and minors participate in internships locally, nationally and abroad.
+Political Science majors and minors participate in internships locally, nationally, and abroad.

 Political Campaigns

-Students have acted as campaign managers for state legislative candidates, worked as interns for statewide candidates in Vermont, and for state and local party organizations.
+Students have acted as campaign managers for state legislative candidates, worked as interns for statewide candidates in Vermont, and worked for state and local party organizations.
 An internship with a political campaign will insert you into the political process and can be very rewarding.

 Past Internships